chunduri11/Assignment-19/README.md

 # Assignment-19
 Object detection data preparation.
+I have downloaded images of Barak obama, and josaph biden together.

 Using k=4 with the k-meanse code above, we get the folloing **cluster centroid* height and widths: